 - It was shown that mucin forms a network that entraps water molecules.

 - Lactoferrin acts as a “glue” between mucin molecules and also between mucin and the surface of the oral cavity, which aids in lubrication.

-- Lactoferrin and mucin together with water molecules form a complex structure that proves to be a more effective lubricant than water itself.
+- Lactoferrin and mucin together with water molecules form a complex structure that proves to be a more effective lubricant than water.

-- Even though the actual salivary pellicle consists of multiple salivary proteins besides mucin and lactoferrin, the creators of the model feel that it reflects the biological mechanism of lubrication well.
+- Even though the salivary pellicle consists of multiple salivary proteins besides mucin and lactoferrin, the model’s creators feel that it reflects the biological mechanism of lubrication well.

 This model can assist in developing effective lubricants and also in the treatment of the condition called dry mouth when the mouth lubrication is insufficient.

 What do a scorpion and wasabi have in common: a novel protein from scorpion venom targeting the wasabi receptor may lead to the development of a treatment against chronic pain [USA-Hungary August 2019]